Digital Product Passport

 - The company adheres to fair trade principles, ensuring ethical labor practices.

-With this information, you can have peace of mind, knowing you’re supporting a sustainable and ethical brand.
-And have a piece of chocolate while at it.
+With this information, you can have peace of mind, knowing you’re supporting a sustainable and ethical brand – while enjoying your chocolate.

-Now, consider John, who buys a new smartphone.
-Instead of relying on vague marketing claims, he accesses the phone’s Digital Product Passport and sees:
+Now, consider John, who’s buying an electric vehicle.
+Instead of relying on generic sustainability claims, he checks the car battery’s Digital Product Passport and discovers:

 Key advantages of a Digital Product Passport